-Work away Sample Clauses
+Work away Clause Samples

 Work away.
 Work away means work, operations, installation or services performed by or on behalf of the insured but not on premises.

 Work away.
-44:01 When an employee is required to perform work at other than his normal work place, and the employee’s status is such that the employee is not entitled to claim expenses for lodging and meals, the Employer shall provide transportation, or mileage allowance in lieu, for travel between the employee’s normal workplace and any other work place(s).
+44:01 When an employee is required to perform work at other than their normal work place, and the employee’s status is such that the employee is not entitled to claim expenses for lodging and meals, the Employer shall provide transportation, or mileage allowance in lieu, for travel between the employee’s normal workplace and any other work place(s).

 Work away loss or liability for bodily injury or damage arising from work away.